Zhenyuan County, Guizhou: Provincial Highway

 The Provincial Highway S306, is an east–west highway traveling through central Zhenyuan County and its downtown, commercial and industrial subdistricts.

 The Provincial Highway S25, which heads north to Shiqian County and south to Jianhe County, passing through the western Zhenyuan County.

 The Provincial Highway S84, from Shibing County to Zhenyuan County, is connected to the Provincial Highway S25 at Baiyangping Hub (柏杨坪枢纽).

+Notable Figures

+Throughout history, Zhenyuan has been visited or guarded by numerous literati, military generals, including renowned figures such as Zhang Sanfeng, Wang Shouren, Wu Sangui, Wu Jingzi, Lin Zexu, Li Liejun, Feng Yuxiang, and others.
+Many of them have mentioned Zhenyuan in their poetry and prose.